cppalliance/safe-cpp/lifetimes/P3444R0.md

 toc: false
 ---

+# Abstract

+This proposal describes the implementation of a memory-safe reference type that does not use lifetime annotations.
+The goal of the proposal is to:

+1. Explore the viability of memory safety without lifetime parameters.
+2. Explain the infeasibility of making legacy lvalue and rvalue references memory safe.
+3. Address common objections to safety models that use lifetime annotations.

 # Safe references

 "Safe C++"[@safecpp] introduced a comprehensive design for compile-time memory safety in C++.
 The borrow checking model in Safe C++ requires lifetime parameters, a feature that increases expressiveness but complicates the language's type system.
 This proposal describes an alternative style of borrow checking, guaranteeing lifetime safety without the involvement of lifetime annotations.